choria-io/website/docs/content/scout/_index.md

 Choria Scout is an effort to create a Monitoring Framework that builds on the capabilities of the Choria framework to create a modern, scalable and free cloud native monitoring system.

-Scout is focussed on maximal openness in data formats and licensing and packaging.
+Scout is focused on maximal openness of data formats, licensing and packaging.
 Further, we try to make it as easy as possible to integrate with 3rd party systems by choosing open data formats and easy extension points.

 Scout was introduced in 2 initial blog posts: